imper0502/eagle/keymaps/qwerty/readme.md

-# The qwerty keymap for seraph
+# The qwerty keymap for eagle